mahmud92542/mahmud92542/README.md

 :wave: Hi there, I'm Mohammad Mahmud Hasan.😀 I'm passionate about DevOps and love to network with other Engineers & Developers.
 I've profound knowledge in Django Framework, AWS Solution Architech & AWS DevOps.
 I completed B.Sc Engineering in Computer Science from 🇧🇩.
-I'm interested in doing Indoor & Outdoor Sports, Testing new Food & Learning New Tools & Technologies.
+I'm also and athlete, having a record in Guinness Book of World!
-I love to work with new technologies and playing with Cloud & Automation Tools.🤖
+I love to learn & work with new technologies and playing with Cloud & Automation Tools.🤖

 ## My Stack